RSCPlus/rscplus/README.md

 *::togglestatusdisplay* - Toggle Hits/Prayer/Fatigue display

 *::cmb* - WARNING!
-Because of color codes, this command will breaks the character limit and *may be bannable*.
+Because of color codes, this command will break the character limit and *may be bannable*.
 Don't send this command across PM to RS2/RS3 because they'll see a bunch of RS1 color codes and you may get banned if you're reported.
 Mimic's osbuddy's !cmb; outputs combat level (with decimal), Att, Str, Def, Hits, Ranged, Magic, and Prayer levels.

 *::cmbnocolor* - Mimic's osbuddy's !cmb; doesn't use color codes and is within character limits